Radu D. Rosetti: With the Symbolists

-Rosetti took his first diploma from the Bucharest Conservatory for Dramatic Arts, in 1895.
+In 1895, Rosetti took his first diploma, graduating cum laude from the Bucharest Conservatory for Dramatic Arts.
 In order to also enter the University of Bucharest, he obtained a high school degree from Brussels.
-He married a first time, to the novelist and literary critic Elena Bacaloglu, with whom he had a daughter.
+He married a first time, to the novelist and literary critic Elena Bacaloglu.
 They were engaged on December 19, 1896, and had their religious wedding in January of the next year; politician Nicolae Filipescu was their godfather.
-However, within the year, dissatisfied with his material condition, he had moved out of the family home and sued for divorce.
+They soon after had a daughter, Natalia "Lia".
+However, in early 1898, Rosetti became dissatisfied with his material condition, moving out of the family home and suing for divorce.
 The despaired Bacaloglu shot herself, but survived.
 The event shocked Rosetti, but was recalled with some enthusiasm by Eftimiu, who noted that Rosetti had "avenged the tribe", showing that poets could be the seducers, not just the seduced.
 Rosetti and Bacaloglu were divorced by 1899, with Elena marrying the literary theorist Ovid Densusianu in 1902.
 She kept most of Rosetti's personal belongings, and allegedly sold his collection of books.

 In 1900, Rosetti ultimately graduated from the Bucharest law faculty with a thesis on press infractions in Romanian law.
 He performed service in the Romanian Land Forces, reaching the rank of Lieutenant in an artillery regiment stationed at Chitila fort.
+His civilian career saw him debuting as a bailiff for the Ilfov County tribunal.
 After working in minor positions for the tribunals of Brăila and Constanța, by 1903 he had been advanced to prosecutor for the Prahova County court.
-Living in Ploiești, he married and divorced a Marioara Naumescu.
+Living in Ploiești, he married and divorced a Marioara Naumescu, with whom he had a second daughter, Miorica.
 This period also saw his debut as a dramatic author, with plays on social topics.
 In the 1898 O lecție ("A Lesson"), the wife of a plagiarist expresses her contempt by pursuing an adulterous affair and getting pregnant; Păcate ("Sins"), which appeared in 1901, unveils the love triangles that break apart a middle-class family.
 Both plays were taken up by the National Theater Bucharest, with Livescu in one of the title roles.
 In June 1900, O lecție was performed at the National Theater Budapest, as the first Romanian play to be performed by a Hungarian troupe.